decredcommunity/events/docs/index-spec.md

 - The simple case is when the entire event is dedicated to Decred and there is only one title to choose from.

-- For large events where Decred is just one participant, this is the title of the full event, and Decred talks must go into `decred_talks` field.
+- For large events where Decred is just one participant, this is the title of the full event, and Decred talks must go into `subevents` field.

+### title_XX

+Non-English events may have a field like `title_es` or `title_pt` with the value set to title in the original language.

 ### lang